Time-inconsistency with rough volatility: Brief summary of the functional It o calculus (Viens and Zhang, 2019)

-\item for any other $\omega' \in \bar \Omega$ satisfying $\omega'\id_{[t, T]} \in \Omega_t$,
+\item For any other $\omega' \in \bar \Omega$ satisfying $\omega'\id_{[t, T]} \in \Omega_t$,

-\end{enumerate} Constant $m > 0$ denotes polynomial growth rate and $\varrho$ is a bounded modulus of continuity function. \end{definition} Loosely speaking, $\alpha$ characterizes the level of singularity in the diagonal of time.
+\end{enumerate} Constant $m > 0$ denotes the polynomial growth rate and $\varrho$ is a bounded modulus of the continuity function. \end{definition} $\alpha$ characterizes the level of singularity in the diagonal of time.
 Finally, the functional It\^o formula is quoted in Theorem \ref{Thm:Ito}.